cheind/pytorch-blender/Readme.md

 ```

 ## Runtimes

 The following tables show the mean runtimes per batch (8) and per image for a simple Cube scene (640x480xRGBA).
 See [benchmarks/benchmark.py](./benchmarks/benchmark.py) for details.
 The timings include rendering, transfer, decoding and batch collating.
+Reported timings are for Blender 2.8.
+Blender 2.9 performs equally well on this scene, but is usually faster for more complex renderings.

 | Blender Instances  | Runtime sec/batch | Runtime sec/image | Arguments|
 |:-:|:-:|:-:|:-:|